Environmental Measurement and Modeling

 BS Civil and Environmental Engineering (Systems), Massachusetts Institute of Technology

-Lyle Tripp currently works as a technical lead and task manager within the Environmental Measurement and Modeling Division.
-He is responsible for the study of national environmental and energy performance in support of FAA and its Environmental Management System, an integral component of the Next Generation Air Traffic System.
+Lyle Tripp currently works as a technical lead and task manager within the U.S. DOT Volpe Center’s Environmental Measurement and Modeling division.
+Tripp is responsible for the study of national environmental and energy performance in support of FAA and its Environmental Management System, an integral component of the Next Generation Air Traffic System.

-Tripp has over seven years of experience in aviation consulting, including four years in environmental and energy strategy.
+Tripp has more than seven years of experience in aviation consulting, including four years in environmental and energy strategy.